coleygroup/rxn-ebm/README.md

         This step takes 13 hours on an 8 core machine.
 You only need to run this python script again if you wish to get more than top-200 predictions, or beyond 200 max precedents, or modify the underlying RetroSim model; otherwise, just download it from our Google Drive using ``` download_data.py ```

-       As a precautionary measure, we canonicalize all these precursors again and ensure no training reaction has duplicate ground-truth, by uncommenting the lines corresponding to Retrosim in this shell script and running it:
+       As a precautionary measure, we canonicalize all these precursors again and ensure no training reaction has duplicate ground-truth, by running:

-        ``` bash scripts/clean_proposals.sh ```
+       ``` bash scripts/retrosim/clean.sh ```

     - 3 .npz files of sparse reaction fingerprints ``` retrosim_rxn_fps_{phase}.npz ``` in the [datasets folder](https://drive.google.com/drive/folders/1ISXFL7SuVY_sW3z36hQfpyDMH1KF22nS).